xenanetworks/tdl-xoa-driver/docs/source/understand_xoa_python/hlapi_guide.rst

 .. important::

     Streams, connection groups, filters, modifiers, etc. are virtual.
 They can be created and deleted.
-Thus in XOA Python API, there are `create`, `delete`, and `remove` methods for you to manage these virtual resources.
+Thus in XOA Driver, there are `create`, `delete`, and `remove` methods for you to manage these virtual resources.

     It is user's responsibility to create, retrieve, and delete those subport-level indices.
 Index Managers only takes care of the index assignment.